Carowet/Carowet/README.md

 Unfortunately, said exam was cancelled due to the Covid-19 pandemic, which prompted me to look for an alternative once I graduated from my MSc in Entrepreneurship and Business Development in 2021 🎓.
 Ultimately, I was selected to attend Le Wagon in Berlin, where I had just moved to work in a startup incubator 🚀

-As a program manager, I have met and supported tens of entrepreneurs and software developers, further strengthening my interest in coding.
+As a program manager in the incubator, I have met and supported tens of entrepreneurs and software developers, further strengthening my interest in coding.